sinclairzx81/appex/readme.md

 ### typescript

-The following demonstrates creating http accessible endpoints. appex will generate routing tables based on the module scope of a given method.
+The following demonstrates creating http accessible endpoints. appex will generate routing tables based on the module scope of a given function.
 Functions named 'index' resolve to the current module scope.

 ```javascript
 // program.ts